U.S. Route 9 in New Jersey: History

-What would become US 9 was originally part of a Lenape trail running from the Great Navesink Trail down to what is now Cape May.
+What would later become US 9 was originally part of a Lenape trail running from the Great Navesink Trail down to what is now Cape May.
 The section of the road between Nacote Creek in Port Republic and Somers Point, called Shore Road, was first laid out in 1731 to replace an earlier road along the coast of that area.
 South of Cape May Courthouse, the road was part of the Cape May Turnpike, which also included parts of Seashore Drive and Route 109.
 Later, the road from Cape May to Toms River would become part of the Jersey Coast Way, stretching from Cape May to the Staten Island Ferry.
 The road was legislated as part of several state routes in the 1910s and 1920s.
 Between Cape May and Seaville, the road was legislated as part of Route 14 in 1917.
 Route 19 was designated to run along the current route between Seaville and Absecon but was never built.
 From Absecon north to Lakewood, and from South Amboy to Rahway, Route 4 was designated in 1916 along the current route.
 Between Lakewood and Freehold, Route 7 Spur, created in 1925, was to run on the present US 9 alignment.
 Between Rahway and Elizabeth, Route 1 was created in 1916; an extension north to the Holland Tunnel was planned in 1922.

-When the U.S. Numbered Highway System was created in 1926, US 9 was designated in New Jersey to run from US 30 in Absecon north to the New York border in Alpine, where it continued into New York as US 9W.
+When the U.S. Numbered Highway System was established in 1926, US 9 was designated in New Jersey to run from US 30 in Absecon north to the New York border in Alpine, where it continued into New York as US 9W.
 In New Jersey, the route followed the entirety of Route 4 between Absecon and Rahway, bending farther to the east of its current alignment between Lakewood and South Amboy by running closer to the Atlantic Ocean.
 In Rahway, US 9 joined US 1 and Route 1 for a concurrency north toward Newark.
 Past Newark, the road followed current US 1/9 Truck toward Jersey City, where US 1 and US 9 split.
 At this point, US 9 continued north on its current alignment in Fort Lee, where it then ran north on present-day CR 501 toward the New York border.
 US 9 was designated along this alignment to the New York border as the original numbering plans called for it to continue up the west bank of the Hudson River to Albany, New York, with US 109 running along the east bank of the river.
-However, it was instead split into two suffixed routes in New York, with US 9W running along the west bank and US 9E running along the east bank, New Jersey had kept its alignment of US 9 to US 9W at the border in Alpine.
+It, however, was instead split into two suffixed routes in New York, with US 9W running along the west bank and US 9E running along the east bank, New Jersey had kept its alignment of US 9 to US 9W at the border in Alpine.